Got The Ticket To Ride?

 - Re-discovering why you are in the business & what you want to mean to the customer

-- Communicating the story to everyone in the organisation
+- Communicating the story to everyone in the organization

 - Making visible moves right from the top-level demonstrating the commitment

-begin to create the shared understanding on which the rest of the customer-centricity journey can be fashioned.
+begin to create a shared understanding on which the rest of the customer-centricity journey can be fashioned.

 Who all are aboard?